DesignThinkerer/DesignThinkerer/README.md

 - 🌐 Check out my [Portfolio](https://theophile.dev/portfolio)
 -->
 - 🔭 I’m currently working on ..
+  - 🌱 [BRAKE](https://github.com/DesignThinkerer/BRAKE), a python-powered tool to automatically generate flashcards from the official Belgian road code, leveraging web scraping and TiddlyWiki integration.
   - 🌱 [theophile.dev](https://github.com/thinkerers/theophile.dev), my personal website that showcases my projects and shares my discoveries.
 The website is coded from scratch in PHP with an SQLite database, within a 100MB data restriction, and follows PSR guidelines.
   - 🌱 [Scidélice](https://github.com/DesignThinkerer/scidelice.com), an Angular PWA website that teaches cooking with a scientific twist!
   <!--